llawsonwork/SalesforceConventions/NamingConventions.md

 #### Demonstrative Example

-The following are examples of field update naming that should not be used :
+The following are examples of field update naming that should NOT be used :

 |Attribute | Example | Reason |
 |----------|:--------|--------|